alopez/alopez.github.com/index.md

 ---
 I am a researcher in natural language processing.
-My research interests are broad, and I have worked on many scientific, mathematical, and engineering problems in natural language processing.
+My research interests are broad, and I have worked on many scientific, mathematical, and engineering problems related to NLP.
 Most of my research papers can be found on the [ACL Anthology](https://www.aclweb.org/anthology/people/a/adam-lopez/) and/ or [Semantic Scholar](https://www.semanticscholar.org/author/Adam-Lopez/144871732?sort=pub-date).